raycad/object-detection/README.md

 The main source code is located in the folder: **./research/object_detection**

+#### PROBLEM

+In **QC Process** we need to manually inspect the products to verify if the given icons on the products shown or not after performing an action.
+This is an example to guide you how to apply **Faster RCNN** to automate testing HMI by recognizing the given icons shown or not in each test case.

 ### 1. Download and Install Anaconda
 ```
 # Download the latest Anaconda